Before we embark on the next phase of our adventure, Sue looks back on the Tom Baker years…

 Me: The Sensorities Episode Three, probably.
 And on that bombshell, you have to pick your favourite question, so the person who set it can win a mug.

-Sue: OK, let’s pick somebody who used their real name… The question about the female Doctor.
+Sue: Let’s pick somebody who used their real name… The question about the female Doctor.
 I really like that idea.

 Me: Sarah, I’ll be in touch soon.
-OK, one final question before we go: if you had to sum up Tom Baker in three words what would they be?
+One final question before we go: if you had to sum up Tom Baker in three words what would they be?

 Sue: Charming, unpredictable and bonkers.